Alabama OT Kadyn Proctor Scouting Report

 Beyond his spectacular physical tools, Proctor has impressive technical refinement in pass protection.
 With quick and active hands, Proctor times his punches well and fights effectively as he mirrors defenders.
 Although great at playing with active hands, Proctor is still effective at latching his hands onto defenders and locking them out.
 Proctor’s punch accuracy is solid for a college prospect, but he does have a tendency to miss wide.
 In terms of his footwork, Proctor is excellent as he sustains his wide base throughout his set with quick, consistent strides.
 When recovering against power, Proctor is quick to reset his feet and sink his hips to regain ground.
 While great at this form of recovery, Proctor does get exposed occasionally when defenders counter inside due to him occasionally oversetting when on an island.

-Video 10: OT Kadyn Proctor (74) hand fights with EDGE Bryan Thomas Jr (46) where Proctor’s hand quickness, punch accuracy, and punch power lets him win the rep
+Video 10: OT Kadyn Proctor (74) hand fights with EDGE and wins the rep

-Video 12: OT Kadyn Proctor (74) lands his punch wide against EDGE Joshua Joseph (19)
+Video 12: OT Kadyn Proctor (74) lands his punch wide but gets away with it due to his anchor

 In terms of the run game, Proctor is nearly flawless technically.
 With a great understanding of hand placement and leverage, Proctor is great at sealing defenders from his gap.
 Though taller linemen often struggle when blocking on the move due to their awkward movement and height, Proctor is excellent on the move due to his great flexibility, coordination, and fluidity for someone his size.
 Though there are reps where defenders are able to get underneath Proctor’s pads in the run game, Proctor being a naturally taller player makes this unavoidable at times.

-Video 17: OT Kadyn Proctor (74) loses the leverage battle against EDGE Caleb Herring (31) who gets underneath Proctor’s pads
+Video 17: OT Kadyn Proctor (74) loses the leverage battle due to his naturally higher pad level

 Draft Projection

-Kadyn Proctor currently has a first-round grade and is a blue-chip prospect.
+Kadyn Proctor currently has a blue chip grade.
 With elite tools and solid technical ability, Proctor has the ability to immediately step into a starting role and deliver great OT play.
-Considering how rare his athletic tools truly are, Proctor, with a minor technical refinement, could become the best OT in the NFL.
+Considering how rare his athletic tools truly are, Proctor, with minor technical refinement, could become the best OT in the NFL.
 While a non-QB’s draft stock often relies on how many QB-needy teams sit at the top of the board, Proctor is a player I believe is worthy of being the first non-QB off the board and easily is the best offensive player in the class.

 Athletic Testing